nvella/nickmoo/README.md

 ## Contributing

-Pull requests are welcome, currently I'm working on the NML VM.
+Pull requests are welcome, currently I'm working on the connection handler (lib/connection.js).
 Please write tests (using mocha and chai) for any features you introduce.
 Better contribution documentation is coming soon...